I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 PGSoft (sold to Novell)

-I seed-funded and guided the company from concept through to acquisition.
+I seed-funded and helped guide the company from concept through to acquisition.

 IsoDraw (sold to PTC)